walidmahade/tvshows-importer-plugin-wp/readMe.txt

 1. Search and find TVshows
 2. Import single or multiple TVshows
 3. Create and assign generes/category on the fly
-4. Download poser image from thirdparty server, then save to own server and assign an relation with corresponding show
+4. Download poster image from thirdparty server, then save to own server and assign an relation with corresponding show/post
 5. Sort, filter, pasignate search results
 6. Multiple nested ajax requests to fetch, show seasons, episodes.
 7. Save all of this as custom fields, with rest api.
 8. Nice UI to provide feedback of whats happening.

-9. Todo
+9.
-=> send a new update request after each post featured_image_id if fetched.
-    so it becomes non blocking.